janek1842/janek1842/README.md

 - 🌱 I’m currently learning about Telecommunications and Networking !
 - 👯 I’m looking to collaborate with passionate people that share similar interests with mine.
-- :volleyball: :biking_man: :mountain: My hobbies are volleyball, table tennis, cycling and mountains.
+- :mountain: My hobbies are volleyball, table tennis, cycling and mountains.

 #### My projects